om-kb/cryptonite_taskphase_om/Digesting_documentation.md

 ##

 ## Challenge 5:Searching for manuals
-learned the multiple ways of using man,This particular question required the usage of man -k .string which lets us find whatever string we are searching for.
+learned the multiple ways of using man,This particular question required the usage of man -k string which lets us find whatever string we are searching for.
 If we type in '.' before anything we type the '.'  is considered as anything.

 Ran man -k .challenge which gave me the changed manpage of /challenge/challenge.